rossshannon/weekly-weather-mcp/README.md

 ### API Key Issues

 If you encounter an “Invalid API key” or authorization error:
-1. Make sure you’ve subscribed to the “One Call API 3.0” plan
+1. Make sure you’ve subscribed to the “One Call API 3.0” plan.
+You’ll need a debit or credit card to enable your account, but you’ll only be charged if you exceed the free tier limit.
 2. Remember that API key activation can take up to an hour
-3. Verify you have set the OPENWEATHER_API_KEY correctly in environment variables
-4. Check that you’re providing the correct api_key parameter when calling the tools
+3. Verify you have set the OPENWEATHER_API_KEY correctly in environment variables, or check that you’re providing the correct api_key parameter when calling the tools

 ### Other Common Issues